 Li’ona Clan

-This clan may be found in Avatar: The Game created by James Cameron.
-The clan makes their meager living in close proximity to human factories.
-Rai’uk came to their aid in the midst of their conflict with the humans who opposed them. while their tribe was becoming extinct as a result of the rivers drying up and the flora and wildlife being extinct in the area.
+In James Cameron’s video game Avatar: The Game, this clan may be present.
+The clan makes their meager living near human factories.
+Rai’uk came to their aid amid their conflict with the humans who opposed them. while their tribe was becoming extinct as a result of the rivers drying up and the flora and wildlife being extinct in the area.
 Because Rai’uk took the fight to the humans and dismantled the dam, the rivers in their territory started flowing freely once again, and he was able to rescue his tribe.
 In the end, Rai’uk did not accept the invitation to become a member of the clan and instead left to aid the other Avatar Na’vi clans in their fight against the humans.

 Huyuticaya Clan